Black cemeteries are reflection of deep segregation history - WTMJ

 Many Black Americans excluded from white-owned cemeteries built their own burial spaces, and their descendants are working to preserve the grounds.
 Racism still haunts these cemeteries, though, and many are at risk of being lost and lack the support other cemeteries have received.

-Tony Burroughs, CEO of Chicago’s Center for Black Genealogy, began tracing his family’s ancestry in 1975, which led him to Oakridge-Glen Oak Cemetery in Hillside, where he found the remains of his grandparents, great-uncles, great-aunts and great-great-grandparents.
+Tony Burroughs, CEO of Chicago’s Center for Black Genealogy, began tracing his family’s ancestry in 1975, which led him to a cemetery in suburban Hillside, where he found the remains of his grandparents, great-uncles, great-aunts and great-great-grandparents.

 “I’m in the process of telling their story, because they can no longer tell their story,” Burroughs said.